Our authors

 HomeIcon FilmIcon FilmIcon CILRAP Circulation List TwitterTwitter PDFIcon

-Initially, this virtual symposium includes chapters of the first edition of three anthologies constituting the series Philosophical Foundations of International Criminal Law.
-The first volume – Philosophical Foundations of International Criminal Law: Correlating Thinkers (2018) – invites us to revisit some well-recognized political and other thinkers, exploring and correlating their main thoughts with the foundations of contemporary international criminal law.
+The first volume in the trilogy – Philosophical Foundations of International Criminal Law: Correlating Thinkers (2018, edited by Morten Bergsmo and Emiliano J. Buis) – invites us to revisit some well-recognized political and other thinkers, exploring and correlating their main thoughts with the foundations of contemporary international criminal law.
 More than a mere history of ideas, such cross-fertilisation holds the promise of broadening the discourse and may offer fresh perspectives in an emerging sub-discipline of philosophy of international criminal law.

-The second volume – Philosophical Foundations of International Criminal Law: Foundational Concepts (2019) – identifies and discusses some doctrinal building blocks that may be considered as foundational to the discipline of international criminal law.
+The second volume – Philosophical Foundations of International Criminal Law: Foundational Concepts (2019, edited by Morten Bergsmo and Emiliano J. Buis) – identifies and discusses some doctrinal building blocks that may be considered as foundational to the discipline of international criminal law.
 Not nearly exhaustive, the editors would like to expand the first two volumes with more thinkers and concepts, respectively, in future editions.

-The third volume – Philosophical Foundations of International Criminal Law: Legally-Protected Interests (2022) – supplements the earlier correlational and doctrinal analyses with discussions of fundamental interests or values protected by international criminal law.
+The third volume – Philosophical Foundations of International Criminal Law: Legally-Protected Interests (2022, edited by Morten Bergsmo, Emiliano J. Buis and Song Tianying) – supplements the earlier correlational and doctrinal analyses with discussions on fundamental interests or values protected by international criminal law.
 It considers notions such as ‘community interest’, ‘legally-protected interest’ and ‘legal good’ in the context of international criminal law.
 The authors assess main interests currently protected by international criminal law (including ‘humanity’ and ‘international peace and security’), their characteristics and inter-relations.
 Chapters then zoom in on supplementary interests that should receive further recognition by international criminal law, among them ‘reconciliation’, ‘solidarity’ and ‘unity of humankind’.
 A growing sense of environmental and security threats to our survival invites us to afford the value of ‘unity of humankind’ a greater measure of affirmation also through international criminal law.

-The contributions to this symposium are linked to below, together with films of project-conference presentations.
-The symposium is dynamic so further contributions are invited.
-Admitted texts will first be published either in TOAEP’s Policy Brief Series (shorter texts, between 3,900 and 4,400 words) or the Occasional Paper Series (in which case it may subsequently appear as a chapter in the next edition of the relevant project-anthology subject to a joint decision by the co-editors), and then be added to the online symposium.
+The contributions in this thematic library are linked to below, together with films of project-conference presentations for the first three volumes.
+The library is dynamic so further contributions are invited.
+Admitted texts will first be published either in TOAEP’s Policy Brief Series (shorter texts, between 4,200 and 4,400 words) or the Occasional Paper Series (in which case it may subsequently appear as a chapter in a TOAEP book), and then be added to the online library.

 The authors in the first edition of the three project-volumes were selected pursuant to a public call for papers and through the proceedings of a conference in New Delhi (25-26 August 2017), co-organized by the Centre for International Law Research and Policy (CILRAP), the Indian Law Institute, University of Delhi Campus Law Centre, the Indian Society of International Law, National Law University, Delhi, O.P.
 Jindal Global University, Asian-African Legal Consultative Organization, Peking University International Law Institute, Waseda University Law School, the Grotius Centre for International Legal Studies, the University of Nottingham, and the Institute for International Peace and Security Law, with funding from the Norwegian Ministry of Foreign Affairs and the International Nuremberg Principles Academy.